aosp-mirror/platform_frameworks_base/tools/aapt2/readme.md

 # Android Asset Packaging Tool 2.0 (AAPT2) release notes

+## Version 2.20
+- Too many features, bug fixes, and improvements to list since the last minor version update in 2017.
+This README will be updated more frequently in the future.
+- Sparse encoding is now always enabled by default if the minSdkVersion is >= 32 (S_V2).
+The `--enable-sparse-encoding` flag still exists, but is a no-op.

 ## Version 2.19
 - Added navigation resource type.
 - Fixed issue with resource deduplication. (bug 64397629)